bahrus/custom-enhancements/README.md

 });
 ```

-Granted, some frameworks might not support the ability to tap into this at first, but I suspect would accommodate if the platform went in this direction.
+Granted, some frameworks might not support the ability to tap into this at first, but I suspect would accommodate it if the platform went in this direction.

 Choosing the right name seems important, as it ought to align somewhat with the reserved sub-property of the element, as well as the reserved prefix for attributes (think data- / dataset).